 Read our blog on How to Create a Color Palette in Vectornator using the Color Blending Options ➞

 Beneath the Color Blending controls, you'll find the Color Adjustment controls.
-These two buttons allow you to Desaturate or Invert your selected object's colors.
+These two buttons allow you to Desaturate (A) or Invert (B) your selected object's colors.

 The Gradient Editor